cumc/pecotmr/README.md

 devtools::install_github("cumc/pecotmr",build_vignettes = TRUE)
 ```

-This command should automatically install all required packages if
-they are not installed already.

 If you have cloned the repository locally, you can install the package
 with the `install_local` function from devtools.
 Assuming your working
 directory contains the `pecotmr` repository, run this code to